SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 - The page now controls line breaks with two spaces at the end of the line above.
 - This reflects best practises A, B and C.

-A) ONE LINE BREAK.
+A) ONE line break
 First line with two spaces after.
 And the next line.
 <!-- One line break -->

-B) TWO LINE BREAKS.
+B) TWO line breaks
 Line with two spaces after.

 More brilliant blah blah.
 <!-- Two line breaks -  the two spaces in the first line may be optional in this case, but not sure -->.

-C) TRHEE LINE BREAKS.
+C) TRHEE line breaks
 Line with two spaces after